schochastics/graphlayouts/paper.md

 great variety of layout algorithms for networks. `graphlayouts` complements these by adding a faster general purpose algorithm and a series of specialized algorithms that serve very specific purposes, either to emphasize group structures or the position of individual nodes within a network.
 It further adds support for dynamic and multilevel networks.
-The package is already well integrated into the R ecosystem. `ggraph` [@p-g-22] uses the stress based layout as default and supports all other layouts via inbuilt functions.
+The package is already well integrated into the R ecosystem. `ggraph` [@p-g-22] imports the package and uses the stress based layout as its default layout algorithm.

 # Use for plotting